Art-Sells/Arells/Build-Notes.md

 "Connect New Wallet" (triggered if no wallets exist from json) <- use function from VavityTester.tsx
 - Lists Wallet Addresses and cVactTaa and cVact
 - Connect New Wallet
-- - Modal: Preparing (B) Wallet (to connect wallet (take from VavityTester))
+- - Modal: Preparing (ETH) Wallet (to connect wallet (take from VavityTester))
-- - Modal: .5% one-time fee, etc, etc, agree?
+- - Modal: Connecting Asset (ETHEREUM).5% one-time fee, etc, etc, agree (metamask/base)?
 - - Modal: Connecting/connected (ok)

 ### Metatags/ Description (all pages.tsx & components)